Chingu-cohorts/voyage-wiki-chgmgt/Section-07.-How-to-Track-Issues.md

 **_Resolution:_**
 ```
 # The Importance of Labels
 Having the complete and accurate information that describes an issue is important, but so is classification of the issue.
 Classifying or grouping issues into categories helps the Development team to triage issues so they are worked on in the proper order.
+However, if you choose to use the basic set of default labels already defined by GitHub on your repo that's okay.
+You can always get more complicated, but it tougher to go in the other direction.

 This project uses GitHub Issue Labels for classification.
 These labels and their definitions are shown below.
 ```